WalletWasabi/WasabiDoc/docs/using-wasabi/ELI5.md

 If you don't like that your employer knows about where you spend your money, or that a merchant can find out how much money you have, then you should CoinJoin your bitcoin, as this breaks the transaction history.
 Although the CoinJoin protocol is a bit complex, it is very easy to use in Wasabi.
-Go to the `CoinJoin` tab, select the coins you want to make private, type in your password and click enqueue.
+1. Go to the `CoinJoin` tab.
+2. Select the coins you want to make private.
+3. Type in your password.
+4. Click enqueue.

 Now have a little patience, within a short while you should have a sufficient anonymity set to protect your privacy.

 See [this chapter](/using-wasabi/CoinJoin.md) for a thorough analysis of CoinJoin, details on the Wasabi implementation and best practices how to use it properly.